 - Bankroll for single-table tournaments: Play in tournaments for which you have at least 50 buyins.
 So, if you have a $500 bankroll, stick with tournaments that cost $10 or less.
 Some people prefer to go even further and make it 100 buyins.

 Bankroll management isn’t particularly complicated, but the trouble comes in actually implementing it.
-It becomes especially difficult when players hit the occasional (and inevitable) downswing.
+It becomes especially difficult when the occasional (and inevitable) downswing hits.
 Having to move down in stakes to stay within bankroll guidelines is painful, especially during a rough patch when every instinct is to try to hurry up and win all that money back.

-Remember: players should be willing to move down as their bankroll fluctuates.
-A lot of people get in trouble when they hit a losing streak, refuse to move down and continue losing at their current level.
+Remember: be willing to move down as your bankroll fluctuates.
+A lot of people get in trouble when they hit a losing streak, refuse to move down, and continue losing at their current level.
 This is a deceptively easy way to go broke.

 Tournaments vs. Cash Games

-Tournaments and cash games obey the same basic rules of poker but the two games are quite different in their approach.
+Tournaments and real money poker cash games obey the same basic rules of poker but the two forms are quite different in their approach.
 The biggest difference between the two is how money is treated.
-In a tournament, each player pays an entry fee in return for poker chips that have no intrinsic cash value.
+In a tournament, each customer pays an entry fee to poker rooms in return for chips that have no intrinsic cash value.

-Players only win cash in a tournament if they accumulate enough chips and outlast enough people to qualify for a cash payout.
+Win cash in a tournament by accumulating enough chips and outlast the field to qualify for a cash payout.
 The tournament chips are only used to keep score.

-Conversely, the chips used in a cash game have actual cash value.
-Every $1 chip that wagered in a cash game is actually worth $1.
-Players may come and go in cash games as they please.
-There is no buyin fee and players don’t have to worry about increasing blinds or securing a positional ranking.
+Conversely, the chips used in a cash game have an actual cash value.
+Every $1 chip that wagered is actually worth $1.
+Players may come and go in as they please.
+There is no buy-in fee and increasing blinds or securing a positional ranking.

-Most poker players specialize in one or the other.
-Tournament players seek to play in as many tournaments as possible in the hopes of winning the occasional big score.
-Tournament play requires great perseverance because even highly skilled players can go a long time without cashing.
+Most pros specialize in one or the other.
+Tournament grinders seek to play in as many tournaments as possible in the hopes of winning the occasional big score.
+Tournament play requires great perseverance because even highly skilled specialists can go a long time without cashing.

-Cash games are more of a grind.
-Skilled cash game players win smaller amounts much more frequently.
-In this case, cash game players are not trying to go for the occasional life-changing score – they’re looking for steady and consistent profits.
+Cash tables are more of a grind.
+Skilled cash game specialists win smaller amounts much more frequently.
+In this case, rounders are not trying to go for the occasional life-changing score – they’re looking for steady and consistent profits.